Adnym Atelier creates genderless long-term products w/ long-term choices

 Frippe: I think when we come back to a sales perspective it's harder to penetrate when you're not showing off logos.
 But once we've got the customers to try it on and buy it, they almost always come back, so they can find their brand, something that they really liked, and we can see that it's happening quicker and quicker, which is the ultimate kind of confirmation that we're doing something right.
 It takes a little bit longer, but we haven't in any way compromised with what we feel is the most important things, like integrity, as Stefan says: "find us, grow with us, develop with us."
 Maybe the first time you only want a pair of regular tapered denim.
 Maybe next time you buy this kind of pants, because you feel like you're taking steps with us.

-We liked something u mentioned not only on ur website but rn: integrity.
-How difficult it is to keep that in mind when u r running a business and making all decisions?
-How do u guys feel about it now that your brand is 3 yo?
+We liked something you mentioned: integrity.
+How difficult it is to keep that in mind when you are running a business and making all decisions?

 Frippe: We can see we're taking steps all the way & all the time in the right direction.
 We want to talk about integrity to our consumers, not divided in gender, not talking about male or female, but a collection for people.
 It's easy, we make a collection for human beings and then you choose how you want to wear them.
 Integrity comes to wear the way you like it.

-As a designer at a no-logo brand, how do u see the fashion world when u have brands creating and launching collections on a weekly & monthly basis w/ all their huge logos?
+As a designer at a no-logo brand, how do you see the fashion world when you have brands creating and launching collections on a weekly & monthly basis with all their huge logos?

 Stefan: I think it's quite aggressive when it comes to labels, but labels in a different way.
 Before it was more of a luxury house and now you have the street fashion that came into that universe with different brands and from them.
 Everything was built around them with basically only logos and people bought this kind of brand, like Supreme and Off-White.
 They really want to show that "Look at me, I'm an Off-White guy, my whole back is branded."